Many home buyers have heard both terms, yet few are aware that Kansas City mortgage…

 To cancel Private Mortgage Insurance (PMI) that you pay on your Conventional mortgage loan, you must be up to date with your monthly payments.
 And you have to reach the date when the principal balance of your mortgage is scheduled to fall to 80 percent of the original value of your home.

 These rules apply to mortgages closed on or after July 29, 1999.
 There are three ways to remove PMI from your home loan: Mortgage Refinance, canceling PMI or PMI termination.

 If you originally purchased your home and your down payment was less than 20%, your lender required you to buy mortgage insurance.
 The same goes if you refinanced with less than 20% equity.

-When mortgage interest rates are near record lows, as they are now, refinancing can allow you not only to get rid of PMI, but you can reduce your monthly interest payments.
+When mortgage rates Kansas City are near record lows, as they are now, refinancing can allow you not only to get rid of PMI, but you can reduce your monthly interest payments.
 It’s a double-whammy of savings.